Benjamin-Chauvet/Booking_Hotels_Ranking/README.md

 Note we have a skew normal distribution with the average price $\approx$ 287€ higher than the median price $\approx$ 250€.

 ## Data preprocessing

+The `preprocessing.py` file clean dataset obtained from web scraping by :
+- Removing unexpected characters in str varibles.
+- Creating new variables from variables obtained.
+- Removing missing values with NaN.
+- Converting variables types.
+- Removing rooms which are not type "Hotel".
+- Creating the final dataset for machine learning.

 ## Machine Learning